Updated June 2, 2026

 For LinkedIn, the evidence-backed posting frequency for executives is 3-5 times per week.
 Below 3 posts per week, the algorithm treats your account as low-priority and suppresses organic reach.
 Above 5 posts per week, quality tends to suffer and audience fatigue sets in — your most engaged followers start scrolling past.
 The sweet spot is 4 posts per week for most executives: one substantive insight post, one data or trend post, one opinion or perspective post, and one engagement post that invites conversation.

 LinkedIn's audience size makes this investment meaningful.
-The platform hosts 1.2 billion members (LinkedIn, 2026), including 65 million decision-makers and 180 million senior influencers.
-Four out of five LinkedIn members drive business decisions.
-And critically, 80% of B2B social leads come from LinkedIn — not Twitter/X, not Facebook, not Instagram.
+The platform hosts more than 1.3 billion members (LinkedIn, 2026), with roughly 310 million active each month, and a large share of members hold decision-making authority at their organizations.
+And critically, a substantial majority of B2B social media leads come from LinkedIn rather than other consumer social platforms.
 For B2B executives, LinkedIn is not one platform among many.
-It is the primary commercial social channel, and posting frequency directly determines whether you participate in that market or cede it to competitors who do.
+It is the primary commercial social channel, and posting frequency strongly influences whether you participate in that market or cede it to competitors who do.

 Quality Constraints on Volume

 Frequency without quality destroys authority faster than silence.
-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 71% of decision-makers say thought leadership is more effective than traditional marketing at demonstrating organizational value — but that finding applies specifically to quality thought leadership.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 71% of hidden decision-makers say thought leadership is more effective than traditional marketing or sales materials at demonstrating a vendor's potential value — but that finding applies specifically to high-quality thought leadership.
 The same report found that poor-quality thought leadership actively damages credibility with buyers.
 Posting generic observations, repurposed press releases, or vague motivational content five times per week trains your audience to ignore you.

 The practical solution is content batching and systematic production.
-Executives who post effectively typically spend 2-3 hours per week on LinkedIn content — not writing each post in real time, but participating in a production system that extracts insights from their work, conversations, and reading, and transforms those insights into polished, specific, shareable posts.
-This is where ghostwriting and content strategy partners add disproportionate value: they systematize what would otherwise be an ad-hoc activity that falls apart under time pressure.
+Executives who post effectively rarely write each post in real time; instead, they rely on a repeatable system that extracts insights from their work, conversations, and reading, and transforms those insights into polished, specific, shareable posts.
+This is where ghostwriting and content strategy partners can add disproportionate value: they systematize what would otherwise be an ad-hoc activity that falls apart under time pressure.

 The External Publication Layer